mjIsaac17/node-weather-app/README.md

-## NODE console application to consult the weather per city.
+## NODE console application to consult the weather by city.